Bheemaa

-Bheemaa is a 2008 Indian Tamil-language crime action film written and directed by N. Linguswamy, and produced by A. M. Rathnam.
+Bheemaa is a 2008 Indian Tamil-language crime action film written and directed by N. Lingusamy, and produced by A. M. Rathnam.
 It stars Vikram, Trisha, Prakash Raj, Raghuvaran, and Ashish Vidyarthi.
 The film score and soundtrack was composed by Harris Jayaraj; whilst the cinematography was handled R. D. Rajasekhar, and edited by Anthony.
 After two years of production delays, the film was released on 15 January 2008, to mixed reviews.